KacperOdzimek/Arbor/documentation/design_reference.md

 };
 ```

-A single branch array can be pointed to by more than one `IDIR` — it's just
+A single branch array can be pointed to by more than one `IDIR` — it is just
-data, so it's shared/reused freely.
+data, so it is shared and reused freely.

-> Indirection node may point to NULL - this cause the interpreter to not jump in.
-It is important, because soon, we will use indireciton nodes to inject icons/labels to structures like buttons etc.
+> An indirection node may point to `NULL`, which causes the interpreter not
+> to jump in at all.
+This matters because indirection nodes are also the
+> mechanism used to inject icons, labels, or arbitrary caller content into
+> prefabs such as buttons.

 ### 2.2 Inlining a branch with ARB_ELEM

-Declaring and naming each UI branch would be tedious. `ARB_ELEM` inlines a branch directly at the call site — it creates a real, separate array (an anonymous `arb_node[]`) and points to it through an indirect node.
+Declaring and naming every small UI branch would be tedious. `ARB_ELEM`
+inlines a branch directly at the call site — it creates a real, separate
+array (an anonymous `arb_node[]`) and points to it through an indirect node.

 ```c
 #define ARB_ELEM(...) (arb_node){   \